lamba92/gradle-docker-plugin/README.md

 - `dockerBuildxBuild` - Builds all Docker images using [Buildx](https://github.com/docker/buildx) for the specified platforms in the image configuration.
 - `dockerBuildxBuild{ImageName}` - Builds `main` Docker image using [Buildx](https://github.com/docker/buildx).

-### publish
+### push

 **NOTE** Login to the registries is required OUTSIDE the plugin and Gradle because of how the Docker CLI works.

-- `dockerPublish`: Builds and publishes all Docker images to the registered registries.
+- `dockerPush`: Builds and pushes all Docker images to the registered registries.
-- `dockerPublish{ImageName}To{RegistryName}`: Builds and publishes a specific Docker image to a specific registry.
+- `dockerPush{ImageName}To{RegistryName}`: Builds and pushes a specific Docker image to a specific registry.
-- `dockerPublishAllImagesTo{RegistryName}`: Builds and publishes all Docker images to a specific registry.
+- `dockerPushAllImagesTo{RegistryName}`: Builds and pushes all Docker images to a specific registry.

 ### run
 CLI command used is `docker run --rm {imageName}:{imageTag}`: